Colorado Indoor Marijuana Grow Guide

 This is a section that could be very long in a different growing manual.
 The author believes that every newbie should start out growing in soil.
 You could gradually gain more experience growing hydroponically but this is more complex and prone to human error.
 Hydroponic growing requires no soil, only nutrients and water.
 These are mixed together in the right amounts at the right time to feed the plant.
 The author has seen no evidence that either growing method produces any more yield than the other.
 Stick with soil for now and you will easily grow great yields with less effort and less cost than it would take hydroponically.

 Soil is key, absolutely key.
 If there is one aspect of growing marijuana that you shouldn’t screw up, then it’s the soil.
 Don’t just use dirt from the backyard or any old soil from the hardware store either unless you have to.
 Marijuana soil should contain all the essential nutrients that this specific plant needs to grow.
 Picking good soil can also save you money because you’re picking dirt that has already been infused with desirable vitamins and minerals.
 This means you don’t have to buy expensive nutrients until later on.
-With that being said, the author uses Happy Frog soil almost exclusively.
+With that being said, the author uses Happy Frog soil almost exclusively to grow weed easy.
 It contains the right amount of ingredients to get the plants a solid start.
 He feels that if it isn’t broken, don’t fix it.
 Happy Frog soil is by no means the end all be all of soils but happens to be what the author started out on and hasn’t changed since day one of growing.
 There are many soils which would be perfect but don’t pay too much for them.
 Also stay away from used dirt because the nutrients have been depleted already.
 Again, soil is key.
 Make sure to start your plants out right.

 The author has found that the temperature isn’t super important to the growth or yield of marijuana plants as long as it is kept between 60 and 80 degrees.
 He accomplishes this with the means of a portable heater in the winter time and strategic fans in the summer.
 If your grow area is very small and you are using high powered lights then an air conditioning unit is recommended.
 These can be a life saver if your grow room gets too hot and you’ve tried everything else.
 As long as you have a proper ventilation plan, you can purchase these portable AC units and keep the temperature in line.
 Growing indoors makes it a lot easier to keep the temperatures steady.
 Marijuana grows at around the same temperature that most people maintain their houses at.
 Also, don’t worry if you are growing indoors in the winter time and your grow room gets cold.
 You can easily go pick up that little electric heater from Amazon with an adjustable thermostat so that you don’t have to mess with it.
 Just set it to 65 degrees for instance and leave it be.
 Also, be aware that when you are flowering your plants, your lights will be on for 12 hours and off for 12 hours.
 When the lights are on, the grow room will heat up, and when the lights are off, it will get much colder.
 Be aware of this and make sure you adjust for these changes in temperature.
 Usually, experienced growers leave the lights off for 12 hours during the day and turn them on during the night.
 This really helps to reduce the heat buildup in your grow space.
 Timers will be needed for keeping a consistent lights on/lights off cycle.
 These aren’t too expensive and should be purchased unless you decide to turn the lights on and off at the same time every day.
 You need to make it consistent though because the marijuana plants are very sensitive to light and adjust better to a set schedule opposed to a random light cycle.
 Serious problems occur when you mess with light schedules or turn the lights on during the 12 hour off cycle.
 More about this later but let’s continue.